 The Easi-Set Sierra WallTM (the "Sierra Wall") combines the strength and durability of precast concrete with a variety of finishes to provide an effective and attractive sound and sight barrier for use around residential, industrial, and commercial properties and alongside highways.
 With additional reinforcement, the Sierra WallTM can also be used as a retaining wall to retain earth in both highway and residential construction.
 The Sierra WallTM is typically constructed of four-inch thick, steel-reinforced concrete panels with an integral column creating a tongue and groove connection system.
-This tongue and groove connection system makes the Sierra WallTM easy to install and move if boundaries change or highways are relocated after the completion of a project.
+This tongue and groove connection system and its welded post to foundation connection make Sierra WallTM easy to install and move if boundaries change or highways are relocated after the completion of a project.
+The one-piece post and panel design reduces installation time and reduces cost.